-Curating After the Internet: New Media and Digital Cultures, with sector leading curators, artists, researchers and writers.
+Curating Contemporary Art and Design, with sector leading curators, artists, researchers and writers.

 Key details